Our Blog

 Stella has always given me the best advice, despite having been gone for quite a few years now, and despite the fact that she's a dog.

-Finding Peace In A Painfully Divided World
+Finding Peace in a Painfully Divided World

 My dad loved to passionately debate politics with me, and I hated every minute.
 He’d get loud.
 He’d get aggressive.
 He’d ask questions only to interrupt before I had two words out in response.
 It super sucked and I left every one of those debates with something ugly vibrating in the middle of my stomach.
 How could a guy I knew to be so great and smart and loving turn into such a bully?
 It’s only years later that I can see that I never debated my dad — not even once.
 I debated his suffering.